SPR has conducted many public sector studies within a Balanced Scorecard (BSC) Framework, several resulting

 future improvements, based on the linkages between organizational results and capacity (resources)

 and internal processes.
-Such studies usually move away from a classic "measurement perspective," typical
+BSC studies usually move away from a classic "measurement perspective" typical

-of evaluations, and towards a "management perspective" which emphasizes performance improvement.
+of evaluations, towards a "management perspective" which emphasizes performance improvement.

-These studies also require a causal model of key processes, or (in the BSC framework) strategy maps,
+BSC studies also require a causal model of key processes or, in the BSC framework, strategy maps,

 achievement of goals or "results" in the public sector.

-BSC studies differ from other studies in that they generally have been developed within
+BSC studies differ from other studies as they generally have been developed within

 - Evaluation of the Victim/Witness Assistance Program (V/WAP): Utilizing a multi-method approach, this balanced scorecard-type evaluation